connervieira/Predator/CONFIGURATION.md

         - `best_effort` is a boolean that determines whether Predator will accept the most confident guess when none of the guesses are considered valid by the validation rules.
             - This setting can override both the license plate validation format, as well as the minimum confidence threshold.
             - When set to `false`, Predator will discard plates that don't have any valid guesses.
-            - This setting does not override `general>alerts>alerts_ignore_validation`, and can be set to `false` without interferring with license plate hotlist alerts.
+            - This setting does not override `general>alerts>alerts_ignore_validation`, and can be set to `false` without interfering with license plate hot-list alerts.
             - This value does not effect which license plates are logged to disk as configured in the `realtime>saving` configuration section.
 - `alerts` contains settings related to license plate alerts.
     - `alerts_ignore_validation` is a boolean that determines whether alerts will respect or ignore the plate validation format.